 AP with dot11InterworkingServiceActivated true only: If the MLME-ASSOCIATE.indication primitive has the EmergencyServices parameter set to true and the RSN parameter does not include an RSNE, the SME shall not reject the association request on the basis that dot11RSNAActivated is true, thereby granting access, using unprotected frames (see 9.2.4.1.9 (Protected Frame subfield)), to the network for emergency services purposes.

-Otherwise, in an RSNA the SME shall check the values received in the RSN parameter to see whether the values received match the security policy.
-If they do not, the SME shall refuse the association by issuing an MLME-ASSOCIATE.response primitive with a ResultCode indicating the security policy mismatch.
+Otherwise, in an RSNA the SME or MLDME shall check the values received in the RSN parameter to see whether the values received match the security policy.
+If they do not, the SME or MLDME shall refuse the association by issuing an MLME-ASSOCIATE.response primitive with a ResultCode indicating the security policy mismatch.

 Otherwise, if the state for the STA is 4, the STA has a valid security association, the STA has negotiated management frame protection, and there has been no earlier, timed out SA Query procedure with the STA (which would have allowed a new association process to be started, without an additional SA Query procedure):